braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies.md

 tool: Canvas
 page_type: landing
-description: "This landing page is home to Canvas ideas and strategies, including how to optimize your Canvas launch."
+description: "This landing page is home to Canvas ideas and strategies, including best practices, a pre and post-launch checklist, and guidance on launching with Canvas Flow."

 guide_featured_title: "Articles"
 guide_featured_list: